JaggerBean/Homeworks/homework01/README.md

-# this repo contains all of my python files for homework01
+# Python Test Scripts

+## Outputs

-# last-10-words.py outputs the last 10 words of the words file
+`last-10-words.py` outputs the last 10 words of the words file

-# only-pyt.py outputs every word in the words file that starts with "pyt"
+`only-pyt.py` outputs every word in the words file that starts with "pyt"

-# primes.py outputs every prime number between 3 and 100
+`primes.py` outputs every prime number between 3 and 100